moneroguides/1x03-using-moneo-as-money/script.md

 Hello again adventurers.
 Welcome to the third video in this series; "Using Monero as Money".

-In this video we will be setting up a wallet, acquiring Monero and then spending it!
+In this video we will be setting up a wallet, acquiring Monero and then spending it.

 So let's get going!